BSc Medical Sciences

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-An exchange agreement is in place with the Karolinska Institute, Stockholm, Sweden that provides the opportunity for up to 2 students to study there during year 3 of the Medical Sciences degree programme.
+This provides the opportunity for up to two students to study there during Year 3 of this programme.

 How will I learn?